outdoorbits/little-backup-box/README.md

 		The comitup service establishes wifi connectivity for a headless Linux system, using wifi as the only access mechanism to the system.
 Access the box by its own wifi hotspot or connect it to a local wifi access point.
 	</li>
 	<li>
-		<b>Don't worry:</b> Please note this in case you installed via wlan/ssh and decided to install comitup.
+		<b>Don't worry:</b> Please note this in case you installed via wifi/ssh and decided to install comitup.
 If your installation-screen scrolls down and seems to freeze at something like <i>Setting up python3-networkmanager (2.2-1) ...</i>, this doesn't mean anything went wrong.
-Comitup is installed at the end of the process and when it's comming up, it changes your wlan-network.
+Comitup is installed at the end of the process and when it's comming up, it changes your wifi-network.
 Your ssh-session is broken and you will not get any more information.
 In the background the installation finishes and a few seconds later the pi reboots.
 What you can't see anymore is a short information, how to access Little Backup Box.
 In your setting, this would be the information you need:<br>
 		<br>	&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;<br>
 		&ast;&ast;&ast; How to proceed:<br>
 		&ast;&ast;&ast;<br>
-		&ast;&ast;&ast; Your raspberrys wlan-configuration has been removed by comitup now.
+		&ast;&ast;&ast; Your raspberrys wifi-configuration has been removed by comitup now.
 Because comitup has no<br>
-		&ast;&ast;&ast; access-data for your wlan yet, it can't connect to it and will start as a wlan-hotspot:<br>
+		&ast;&ast;&ast; access-data for your wifi yet, it can't connect to it and will start as a wifi-hotspot:<br>
 		&ast;&ast;&ast; ssid=little-backup-box-nnnn (nnnn is a random number).<br>
 		&ast;&ast;&ast;<br>
-		&ast;&ast;&ast; Please connect your mobile or your notebook to this wlan.<br>
+		&ast;&ast;&ast; Please connect your mobile or notebook to this wifi.<br>
-		&ast;&ast;&ast; If you want to configure comitup now, navigate to <b>http</b>://10.41.0.1 (http, not https!)<br>
 		&ast;&ast;&ast;<br>
+		&ast;&ast;&ast; There are two options now:<br>
+		&ast;&ast;&ast;<br>
+		&ast;&ast;&ast; 1.
+If you want to configure comitup now, navigate to <b>http</b>://10.41.0.1 (http, not https!)
+		&ast;&ast;&ast; and connect your lbb to your wifi.<br>
+		&ast;&ast;&ast; Connect your mobile or notbook to the same wifi.
+If you use a display on your lbb, it will<br>
+		&ast;&ast;&ast; tell you its new IP.
+Connect to lbb:<br>
+		&ast;&ast;&ast; <b>https</b>://IP.IN.YOUR.WIFI (secure, certificate can't be verified automatically, please confirm it)<br>
+		&ast;&ast;&ast; <b>http</b>://IP.IN.YOUR.WIFI:8000 (insecure)<br>
+		&ast;&ast;&ast;<br>
-		&ast;&ast;&ast; Alternatively can reach the web UI of Little Backup Box when you are connected to its<br>
+		&ast;&ast;&ast; 2.
+Alternatively can reach the web UI of Little Backup Box when you are connected to its<br>
 		&ast;&ast;&ast; hotspot as follows:<br>
 		&ast;&ast;&ast;<br>
 		&ast;&ast;&ast; <b>https</b>://10.41.0.1 (secure, certificate can't be verified automatically, please confirm it)<br>